The Uune SRD

 Action: Stealth

 You may spend an action to attempt to increase your stealth level or maintain it through a difficult area.
-The difficulty of this action is equal to: the highest perceptiveness score in the room; and +0 for one person, +1 for a few, +2 for a group, or +3 for a crowd.
+The difficulty of this action is equal to: the highest relevant action score in the room; and +0 for one person, +1 for a few, +2 for a group, or +3 for a crowd.

 Stealth Level Description Resources